Chuckalttponline/Magick-Image-converter-AutoHotKey-v2-Gui/README.md

+My Dad and Me needed a:
+(1) 100% Free.
+(2) Simple.
+(3) Any Image to the most popular Image file types.
+(4) Batch Image converter.
+So I made this.

 This is a UI built from AutoHotKey v2 for "Magick Image converter"(a Very good Command line tool basically a photo editor)

 Compact and Simple